Luke02su/Luke02su/README.md

 ###

 <p align="left">My name is Lucas, I’m from Patrocínio - MG, Brazil.
-I’m currently in the fifth semester of my ADS degree.</p>
+I’m currently in the sixth semester of my ADS degree.</p>
 <p align="right">"The mass of men lead lives of quiet desperation."
 (Thoreau)</p>

 ###